 She has been premiering new works for the past three years, collaborating in Opera, Theater and Multi-media projects.
-She is also an active and enthusiast voice teacher and is faculty of the New York Conservatory of Music and the Juliet Music School and the Sonder School of Music.
+She is also an active and enthusiast voice teacher and is faculty of the New York Conservatory of Music, the Juliet Music School and the Sonder School of Music.

 With the Concert Series "Listen Closely" she premiered the song cycle by the italian composer "Luigi Porto", The Run-O´-The-Mill.

 She is currently the Casting Director of the recently founded International Brazilian Opera Company (iBoc) and with the same company she premiered, this year, two operas at the Engelman recital hall by composers João MacDowell ("Cries and Whispers") and Luigi Porto ("Anita").

 In 2013 she was finalist of the Arkadi Foundation Opera Idol Competition and also premiered the opera "Something to live for" by composer Ronnie Reshef at JCC Manhattan as an ensemble member and also soloist.
 The past 3 years she has also been collaborating in the multimedia project "The Lumiphonic Creature Choir" by Australian Artist Mark Bolotin, performing in several venues in NYC, including the New York Science Fair, Hyphen Hub, "Surreal" concert opening for Moby and at Union Square with the Arte Institute Summer nights.

 In New York City she also performed in venues like Lincoln Center and Carnegie Hall.

 With the New York Lyric Opera miss Filipe performed at their emerging artist concert and convered the role of Zerlina in the opera "Don Giovanni".